harshramg5007/agentspaces/README.md

 | No broker dependency | Yes | No | No | No |
 | Shared queryable coordination state | Yes | Limited | Limited | No |

-## Why This Rides The Curve

-As models improve, teams add more specialized workers, more tool calls, and more routing decisions per request.
-That makes coordination more valuable, not less: better models create more parallel work, more retries, and more stateful handoffs to keep correct.

 ## Supported Surface